MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/upgrade-to-rdsh.md

 ---
 # Upgrading your Remote Desktop Session Host to Windows Server 2016

->Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, Windows Server 2016
+>Applies to: Windows Server 2019, Windows Server 2016

 > [!IMPORTANT]
 > All applications must be uninstalled before the upgrade and reinstalled after the upgrade to avoid any app compatibility issues that may rise because of the upgrade.